cwonrails/jgthms.github.io/_posts/2012-02-24-solarized-jekyll-theme.md

 ---
 layout: post
 title: Solarized Jekyll Theme
+introduction: The Solarized color scheme isn't for programmers only.
 category: Design
 ---

+**Update**: as I've modified my design since, this post isn't as relevant as before.
+But you can check the design in the Colophon section.

 As I've decided to design this blog without any image nor CSS 3 fancy feature (gradients & shadows particularly), I had to come up with a perfect color scheme, pleasing to read and visually balanced.